 Blake Emerson is Assistant Professor of Law at UCLA School of Law.
 Prior to joining UCLA Law, he was a Research Fellow at the Administrative Conference of the United States in Washington, D.C.
-His primary interests lie in administrative law, legislation, anti-discrimination law, torts, and legal theory.
+His primary research interests lie in administrative law, executive power, and legal theory.

-Emerson received his B.A. magna cum laude with Highest Honors from Williams College, his M.A. and M.Phil. from Yale University, his Ph.D. from Yale University, and his J.D. with Honors from Yale Law School.
+Emerson received his B.A. magna cum laude with Highest Honors from Williams College, his Ph.D. with Honors from Yale University, and his J.D. with Honors from Yale Law School.
 In 2017, he received an American Constitution Society prize for regulatory and administrative law scholarship.